mrufsvold/Waluigi.jl/design_doc.md

 )

-# Another task example that depends on the last one
+# Another job example that depends on the last one
-GetAllSnfTables = @Task begin
+GetAllSnfTables = @Job begin
     parameters = (start_month::Date, end_month::Date, snf_path::String)
     # Notice that we can programatically specify multiple dependencies
     dependencies = [GetRawSnfTable(snf_path, month) for month in start_month:end_month]